 Pre-primary education is provided for six-year olds, or earlier (but not earlier than five years), if parents request and if the child is mature enough for education.
 Education lasts one year and is intended to better prepare for school.
-It is free and universal, but is not mandatory.
+It is free and universal.
 Pre-primary groups are set up in kindergartens or schools.

 Primary education is provided from seven years of age or earlier, if parents so wish, and if the child has reached certain level of maturity.
 The completion of the programme that takes four years provides pupils with primary education.

 Primary schools have no grade assessment, instead focussing on child's individual progress.
 Pupils get oral information or brief written description on their achievements.
 Trimester, semester or academic year end in round- up evaluation specifying the achieved level: satisfactory, basic or advanced.

 Ethnic minority schools begin teaching the state official language in the first year.
 The first foreign language is introduced in the second year.